JulioWhile/reservamos_backend/README.md

 4. Set up your OpenWeather API key:

     - Sign up on [OpenWeather](https://openweathermap.org/) to get an API key.
-    - Create a `.env` file in the project root and add your OpenWeather API key:
+    - The variable is created and used in code.

     ```plaintext
     OPENWEATHER_API_KEY=your_openweather_api_key